 13 Case Studies on Business Blogging and Long-Term Profitability

-James Parsons by James Parsons Updated Oct 12th, 2023 12 min read
+James Parsons by James Parsons Updated Nov 25th, 2024 12 min read 6 Commentsβ€’

 0:00 Listen to audio podcast

-Blogging and Profitability Case Studies
+Blogging And Profitability Case Studies

 One of the biggest pieces of information I try to convey with both my blog and my sales calls is that a blog is a long-term strategy.
 Paid advertising, sure, that can get you results immediately.
 What about flashy conferences and sponsorships?
 Obviously.
 But blogging?
 Blogging is slow.